antonfisher/antonfisher.github.io/_posts/2016-02-18-testing-extjs-with-mocha-js.md

 Search will use component's properties: _title_, _fieldLabel_, _reference_, _boxLabel_, _xtype_, _text_.

-## Map of supported components and methods:
+## The map of supported components and methods:

 First of all initialize library in _index.html_: `var eTT = new MochaExtJs();`.